Mayfield Downtown Commercial District

 It includes the Graves County Courthouse, built in 1888 at cost of $40,000, the fourth courthouse at the location.

 Many of the buildings in the district, including the courthouse, suffered major to catastrophic damage on December 10–11, 2021, as a long-track EF4 tornado directly hit the city.
+Of the 98 buildings listed in the district, only four remain standing.